SAP-samples/cloud-commerce-sample-setup/js-storefront/spartacusstore/README.md

 # Spartacusstore

-This project was generated with with the instructions at https://sap.github.io/cloud-commerce-spartacus-storefront-docs/building-the-spartacus-storefront-from-libraries/
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server

-Run `yarn start` to build and start a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding